karunakarrao/DevOps/Kubernetes/K8S-Notes.md

     $ kubectl rollout history deployment my-deploy  --> history of the number of deployments
     $ kubectl rollout status deployment my-deploy   --> deployment status can be checked.
     $ kubectl rollout restart deployment my-deploy  --> to restart the resources.
-    $ kubectl rollout undo deployment my-deploy     --> if update is failed for some reason, then rollout the new-version to the old-verison
+    $ kubectl rollout undo deployment my-deploy     --> if update is failed  then rollout the new-version to the old-verison
-    $ kubectl rollout undo deployment/nginx-deployment --to-revision=2 --> rollback to a specific revision by specifying it with --to-revision:
+    $ kubectl rollout undo deployment/nginx-deployment --to-revision=2 --> rollback to a specific revision with --to-revision

 Note: we can see revision version details in the deployment description in annotations field.
 By default, 10 old ReplicaSets will be kept, however its ideal value depends on the frequency and stability of new Deployments.